noiseprotocol/noise_spec/noise.md

 The second check outlaws redundant transmission of values to simplify implementation and testing.

-The third check is necessary because Noise uses DH outputs involving ephemeral keys to randomize the shared secret keys.
+The third check is necessary because Noise uses DH outputs involving ephemeral keys to randomize the shared secret keys, and to provide forward secrecy.
 Patterns failing this check could result in subtle but catastrophic security flaws.

 Users are recommended to only use the handshake patterns listed below, or other patterns that have been vetted by experts to satisfy the above checks.